ItsRemer/BetterBingo/README.md

 - **Current Profile**: Select which profile to use
 - **Profiles**: Create, delete, and manage multiple bingo profiles
 - **Team Features**: Enable team collaboration for bingo events
-- **I am the Team Leader**: Check this if you are creating a new team
 - **Team Code**: Enter a team code to join an existing team
 - **Team Name**: Set a name for your team
 - **Share Items with Team**: When enabled, items you obtain will be shared with your team